 LGBTQ group includes Lesbian, Gay, Bisexual, Transgender, and Queer or Questioning individuals who despite their different orientations form an integral part of our community.
 Despite growing awareness about the LGBTQ, the challenges they face in day-to-day life are persistent and growing.
-Mental health problems such as depression, self-harm, alcohol and drug abuse and suicidal thoughts can affect anyone, but they’re more common among people who are LGBTIQ.
+Mental health problems such as depression, self-harm, alcohol, and drug abuse, and suicidal thoughts can affect anyone, but they’re more common among people who are LGBTIQ.
 Being LGBTIQ+ doesn’t cause these problems.
-But the societal discrimination, shame, internalized guilt, difficult experiences of coming out and marginalization that LGBTIQ+ people go through can affect their mental health.
+But the societal discrimination, shame, internalized guilt, difficult experiences of coming out, and marginalization that LGBTIQ+ people go through can affect their mental health.

 According to Reisner et al., 2015, Transgender youth are four times more likely than their non-transgender peers to experience depression.
 In a 2016-2017 survey from HRC, 28% of LGBTQ youth including 40% of transgender youth said they felt depressed most or all of the time during the previous 30 days, compared to only 12 percent of non-LGBTQ youth.
 According to the CDC’s 2015 Youth Risk Behavior Survey, 60% of LGBQ youth reported being sad.
 LGBQ young people are more than twice as likely to feel suicidal, and over four times as likely to attempt suicide, compared to heterosexual youth according to Kann et al., 2016.

-Basic issues like restroom access have a profound effect on transgender youth well-being.
+Basic issues like restroom access have a profound effect on transgender youth’s well-being.
 For instance, one study showed that transgender students denied access to gender-appropriate facilities on their college campuses were 45 percent more likely to try to take their own lives according to Seelman et al., 2016.

-The COVID-19 pandemic has further added to their misery due to the financial constraints and insecurity about future.
-Also, quarantining with non-cooperating family members was very upsetting for some.
+The COVID-19 pandemic has further added to their misery due to financial constraints and insecurity about the future.
+Also, quarantining non-cooperating family members was very upsetting for some.
 According to Dawson et al., 2021, 56% of LGBTQ people reported job loss during the pandemic compared to 44% among non-LGBTQ.
-Around 74% of LGBTQ persons reported symptoms of depression and anxiety compared to 49% of non-LGBTQ population.
+Around 74% of LGBTQ persons reported symptoms of depression and anxiety compared to 49% of the non-LGBTQ population.

 - Discovering and accepting their identity is still new for them.